Do Golden Retrievers need grooming?

 Basic grooming advice

 In case you’ve never brushed a Golden Retriever before, here’s how it works: their fur has two layers—the undercoat (or “down”) and the outer coat (or “guard”).
-The guard hair is long and straight and keeps your pup warm by trapping air close to the skin.
-On the other hand, the undercoat is short and dense, preventing moisture from getting trapped against your dog’s skin.
-When you brush your dog, you’ll be removing those undercoat hairs—you don’t want them getting matted together or turning into dreadlocks!
+The long, straight guard hair keeps your pup warm by trapping air close to the skin.

 Tips for brushing & trimming